hurtado-salvador/Final-SDCND-Advanced-Lane-Detection/README.md

 ## Specification 1: Writeup, README
 ### Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 Here is a template writeup for this project you can use as a guide and a starting point.

-Este resumen busca cumplir con los requirision del primer punto de la especificacion.
+Este resumen busca cumplir con los requisitos del primer punto de la especificacion.

 ## Specification 2: Camera Calibration
 ### Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.